 Young-of-the-year burbot were observed along the shoals of the Deshka River at TRM 1.9 (Sundet and Pechek 1985).
-Juvenile burbot were also captured at tributary mouths, clear water sloughs, and at mainstem sites (ADF&G 1983b).
+Juvenile burbot were also captured at tributary mouths, clear water sloughs, and at mainstem sites (Schmidt et al. 1983).